 - Self-assessment and evaluation

-- Developing their own targets
+- Developing their One Page Profiles

 How are parents of children involved in the education of pupils with special educational needs?